 When Catania needed a bishop, the people and the nearby bishops immediately thought of Leo.
 He was consecrated, and continued his work among people in need.
 But poverty was not the only problem he faced—the island of Sicily and the neighboring parts of Italy were strongly influenced by sorcery, magic and witchcraft.
 As bishop, he spent many hours working to keep people from placing their hope in these things instead of God.

 Among the sorcerers in the area was a man named Heliodorus, who could speak convincingly and had a striking appearance.
 He loved attention; in fact he hoped to dazzle people.
-There seemed to be no way of doing this in his position as a deacon in the Church, so he took up sorcery, and became highly skilled at doing magic tricks that made crowds gasp in amazement.
+There seemed to him to be no way of doing this in his position as a deacon in the Church, so he took up sorcery, and became highly skilled at doing magic tricks that made crowds gasp in amazement.
 He also claimed that he knew how to cast spells, which inspired fearful admiration in the gullible.

 Saint Leo attempted with gentle persuasion to turn Heliodorus away from magic and back to faith.
 He failed, partly because Heliodorus resented his rise to the rank of bishop.
-As a native of Catania, Heliodorus felt that he should have been the one chosen—why should a "foreigner" be brought in as bishop, leaving him still a deacon?
+As a native of Catania, Heliodorus felt that he should have been the one chosen.
+Why should a "foreigner" be brought in as bishop, leaving him still a deacon?

 Heliodorus tried more and more boldly to challenge Saint Leo with his sorcery.
 Finally one Sunday he interrupted the Liturgy, shouting and flashing his magic tricks to divert people from the service.
 Saint Leo, for all his patience and compassion, couldn't allow this.
 He finished the service, and took Heliodorus outside, challenging him to prove his power.
 Then he built a fire and dragged the magician into it with him.